 - In order to practice their profession legally, the mountain guides must have passed an exam for capacity, to be registered in the National Tourism Register and possess an Identity Card;

-- The guides have two levels of qualification – Mountain Guide (with additional specializations in guiding with ski and bicycle) and Alpine Guide*.
+- The guides have two levels of qualification – Mountain Guide (with additional specializations in guiding on sksi and mountain bike) and Alpine Guide*.
 The qualification level possessed determines the spheres, in which the guide is competent to lead clients.

 - The guides have the right to practice the profession as hired by a tour operating agency or to offer directly the service “mountain guiding” as freelancers.
 The direct offering excludes selling accommodation, transport and any other services except the guiding;

 *There is a bit of term`s confusion here: internationally as a mountain guide is recognized only an individual who has the qualifications equal to the Bulgarian Alpine Guide level, i.e. training in alpine and rock climbing, off-piste skiing, glacier travel, etc. This is all very new for our country generally (and for other large parts of the world as well) and traditionally all professionals who are guiding people in the mountains are called “mountain guides” no matter of their qualifications and areas of operation.
 There is still no qualified Alpine Guides in Bulgaria and the qualification exists only on the papers of the new Ordinance.
 Many Bulgarian guides have international qualifications, equal to the international Mountain Leader level (read more about that below), but also successfully guide different activities from the upper level for years.
 As we live and offer our services in Bulgaria we would prefer to use the traditional term “Mountain guides” when we speak about our selves and also to give preference to the Bulgarian Law when determining our qualifications and duties, without neglecting the best international standards and practices in the profession.